 The create cluster page has a new UI and new cluster access modes that replace the legacy cluster modes.
 For a comparison of the old and new UI, see Clusters UI changes and cluster access modes To switch to the legacy create cluster UI, click UI Preview at the top of the create cluster page and toggle the setting to off.

 A Databricks cluster is a set of computation resources and configurations on which you run data engineering, data science, and data analytics workloads, such as production ETL pipelines, streaming analytics, ad-hoc analytics, and machine learning.

 You run these workloads as a set of commands in a notebook or as an automated job.
 Databricks makes a distinction between all-purpose clusters and job clusters.
 You use all-purpose clusters to analyze data collaboratively using interactive notebooks.
 You use job clusters to run fast and robust automated jobs.

 This section also focuses more on all-purpose than job clusters, although many of the configurations and management tools described apply equally to both cluster types.
-To learn more about creating job clusters, see Jobs.
+To learn more about creating job clusters, see Create and run Databricks Jobs.

 Databricks retains cluster configuration information for up to 200 all-purpose clusters terminated in the last 30 days and up to 30 job clusters recently terminated by the job scheduler.
 To keep an all-purpose cluster configuration even after it has been terminated for more than 30 days, an administrator can pin a cluster to the cluster list.